All about Alcohol Detox Treatment and Facilities

 - Painkillers (to ease aches and pains)

-- Benzodiazepines (to prevent seizures during an alcohol detox rehab process in alcohol rehab centers)
+- Benzodiazepines (to prevent seizures during a detox process)

 - Methadone, buprenorphine, or naloxone (for opioid detox and addiction)